sharonajayi/Distributed-Data-Structures/README.md

 protected void rollback()

-       -loads the last committed version (only occurs one time) -it can only be called once by the method
+       -loads the last committed version (only occurs one time) -it can only be called once by the client

 protected LinkedList<integer> view()